ruby-rice/rice/doc/bindings/methods.rst

 It is also helpful in dealing with Ruby's VALUE type which represent Ruby objects.
 Most of the time Rice will automatically handle VALUE instances, but if a native method takes a VALUE argument or returns a VALUE instance then you have tell Rice about it.

-This is because VALUE is a typedef for ``unsigned long long`` - under the hood it is really a pointer to the heap.
-However, to Rice it is just a big integer that needs to be converted to a Ruby numeric value.
-As a result, if a method takes a VALUE parameter then Rice will convert it to a C++ long long value instead of  passing it through.
+This is because VALUE is a typedef for ``unsigned long long`` - under the hood it is really a pointer to a Ruby object.
+However, to Rice it is just an integer that needs to be converted to a Ruby numeric value.
+As a result, if a method takes a VALUE parameter then Rice will convert it to a C++ unsigned long long value instead of  passing it through.
 Similarly, if a method returns a VALUE then Rice will also convert it to a numeric Ruby object as opposed to simply returning it.

 To avoid this incorrect conversion, use the ``setValue()`` method on the ``Arg`` and ``Return`` classes.
 For example: